Inference on Individual Treatment Effects in Nonseparable Triangular Models: Model and the FVX estimator

-Lemma 1 of VX shows constructive nonparametric identification of the counterfactual mappings.
-Using that result, $\varDelta$ can be recovered for each individual from the observed variables if the distribution of $W\coloneqq\left(Y,D,Z,X\right)$ is known.
-Hence, in this case the entire distribution of $\varDelta$ is identifiable nonparametrically.
+VX shows constructive nonparametric identification of the counterfactual mappings.
+This result establishes the identification of the entire distribution of $\varDelta$.
+FVX shows that $\phi_{dx}\left(y\right)$ is the unique minimizer of the strictly convex function $Q_{dx}\left(\cdot;y\right)$ defined below: